 “Off the Record is the right kind of thing, we’ve got to keep celebrating new music, because it needs to be valued” Guy Garvey

-Off The Record, launched by three of the UK’s premiere independent music festivals, Kendal Calling, Sound City and Bluedot, and music site Louder Than War, is all about innovative ideas, new music and emerging artists.
+Off The Record, launched by three of the UK’s premiere independent music festivals; Kendal Calling, Sound City and Bluedot, is all about innovative ideas, new music and emerging artists.

-By day, it features a music conference at the Methodist Central Hall, curated by Sound City and Louder Than War, featuring key speakers from labels, publishing, A&R, streaming and live, to inspire those starting out in the music industry.
-By night, Off The Record will put the spotlight on new music, hosting performances from 30 emerging artists across 7 live venues, with acts performing not announced until 24hours before.
+By day, it features a music conference at the Methodist Central Hall, curated by Sound City, featuring key speakers from labels, publishing, A&R, streaming and live, to inspire those starting out in the music industry.
+By night, Off The Record will put the spotlight on new music, hosting performances from over 40 emerging artists across 8 live venues.

-Last year’s sold out event saw crowds of music lovers flock to Manchester’s Northern Quarter to enjoy talks from the likes of Spotify, BBC Introducing and special key note speakers, Everything Everything, and live performances from artists such as Her’s, The Orielles and The Age of Luna.
+Last year’s sold out event saw crowds of music lovers flock to Manchester’s Northern Quarter to enjoy talks from the likes of Warner Chappell, Live Nation and special key note speakers, Cabbage and False Heads, and live performances from artists such as The Blinders, Cassia and Low Island.

-The performance venues for Off The Record include Jimmy’s, AATMA, The Peer Hat, Soup Kitchen, Gullivers, Night & Day and The Castle Hotel, which are all 5 minutes walk from one another in Manchester’s Northern Quarter.
+The performance venues for Off The Record include Jimmy’s, The Peer Hat, Soup Kitchen, Gullivers, Night & Day, The Castle Hotel, Aatma and additional venue for 2018 Band On The Wall; making this the biggest Off The Record yet.
+All the venues are a few minutes walk from one another in Manchester’s Northern Quarter.